Deformed Foot Explained: Symptoms, Causes, and Treatment

 • Tarsal Coalition: An abnormal connection between two or more bones in the foot, often leading to stiffness and discomfort.

-Symptoms of Deformed Feet
+What are the Symptoms of Deformed Foot?

 Recognizing the symptoms of foot deformities is the first step toward seeking appropriate treatment.
 Symptoms can vary widely depending on the type and severity of the deformity.